-Soakaways are a simple way of dispersing surface and storm water in circumstances where connection to the storm water sewer system is not feasible or unnecessary.
+Soakaways are a simple way of dispersing surface and storm water in circumstances where connection to the SW system is not feasible or unnecessary.
 A soakaway is basically a system that loses water rather than collects water.
-Soakaways are part of the Sustainable Urban Drainage Systems (SuDS) technologies that handle storm water at the source rather than leading it into the public sewer systems.
+Soakaways are a part of the SuDS (Sustainable Urban Drainage Systems) technologies that handle storm water at the source rather than leading it into the public sewer systems.
 Soakaways can only be considered in permeable conditions.
-A suitable site must be:
+A suitable site must:

-- In a location lower than the area being drained. - At least 5m away from any building (BS 8301). - Situated so that it will not saturate the foundations of any structure. - Situated so that the base of any soakaway/ infiltration system is permanently above the water table. - Situated far enough away from other soakaways/infiltration systems to ensure that the capacity of those other systems and the ground itself is not impaired. - Situated so that there is no risk of contamination from pollutants.
+- Be in a location lower than the area being drained; - Be at least 5m away from any building (BS 8301); - Be situated so that it will not saturate the foundations of any structure; - Be situated so that the base of any soakaway / infiltration system is permanently above the water table; - Be situated far enough away from other soakaway / infiltration systems to ensure that the capacity of those other systems and the ground itself is not impaired; - Be situated so that there is no risk of contamination from pollutants.

-Technical Manual V11 - TS-011-11.00-180814
+Technical Manual V10 - TS-011-10.00-010413